Nynorsk: Geographical distribution

 Bokmål has a much larger basis in the cities and generally outside of the western part of the country.
 Most Norwegians do not speak either Nynorsk or Bokmål as written, but a Norwegian dialect that identifies their origins.
 Nynorsk shares many of the problems that minority languages face.

-In Norway, each municipality and county can choose to declare either of the two language standards as its official language or remain "standard-neutral".
-As of 2020, 90 municipalities had declared Nynorsk as their official standard, while 118 had chosen Bokmål and another 148 were "neutral" between the two, numbers that have been stable since the 1970s.
-As for counties, three have declared Nynorsk as their official standard: Vestfold og Telemark, Møre og Romsdal and Vestland.
-Most municipalities in Rogaland and few in the "standard-neutral" counties have declared Nynorsk as their official standard. Ålesund is the largest municipality with Nynorsk as its official language form.
+In Norway, each municipality and county can choose to declare either of the two language standards as the official language or remain "standard-neutral".
+As of 2020, 90 municipalities had declared Nynorsk the official standard, while 118 had chosen Bokmål; another 148 were "neutral" between the two, numbers that have been stable since the 1970s.
+As for counties, three have declared Nynorsk as their official standard: Møre og Romsdal, Telemark and Vestland.
+Most municipalities in Rogaland and few in the "standard-neutral" counties have declared Nynorsk as their official standard. Ålesund Municipality was the largest municipality with Nynorsk as its official language form, until the area of the old Haram Municipality (a Nynorsk-majority area) was separated from the rest of the municipality from 1 January 2024, and the remaining Ålesund Municipality opted for "standard-neutrality".

 The main standard used in primary schools is decided by referendum within the local school district.
 The number of school districts and pupils using primarily Nynorsk has decreased from its height in the 1940s, even in Nynorsk municipalities.
 Nynorsk is also part of the school curriculum in high school and elementary school for all students in Norway, where students are taught to write it.

 The prevailing regions for Nynorsk are the rural areas of the western counties of Rogaland, Vestland and Møre og Romsdal, where an estimated 90% of the population writes Nynorsk.
-Some of the rural parts of Oppland, Buskerud, Telemark, Aust- and Vest-Agder also write primarily in Nynorsk.
-In the Sunnmøre region of Møre og Romsdal, all municipalities have stated Nynorsk as the official standard.
-In Vestland, almost all municipalities have declared Nynorsk as the official standard – the city of Bergen being one of only three exceptions.
+Some of the rural parts of Innlandet, Buskerud, Telemark and Agder also write primarily in Nynorsk.
+In the Sunnmøre region of Møre og Romsdal, all municipalities (except the Bokmål-majority Ålesund) have stated Nynorsk as the official standard.
+In Vestland, almost all municipalities have declared Nynorsk as the official standard – Bergen Municipality and Askøy Municipality being the only two exceptions.